EJoosten/Bluetooth-Controlled-Car/README.md

 # Bluetooth-Controlled-Car
-Working on a little car i can control with bluetooth
+Working on a little car with bluetooth control.